micoxion/AttoviaWiki/content/Countries/Daurk Brionnaigh/Daurk Brionnaigh.md

 A writer of cruthmen instructions specifically for the parsing of the Craft Mind.
 ##### Contasóir
 An accountant, or bookkeeper who specifically works with money.
+##### Grúdaire
+A brewer of alcohol but also less commonly for those who create tinctures, potions, and balms.
 ###### Examples
 Master Fiadh Cruthman Liam Connor
 Fiadh: A master cruthman with a son Liam, married to Connor